 They are only giving themselves a false sense of security that may prove illusory when they take the exam.

-The best way to prepare for an exam is this:
+The best way to prepare for exams

 - Spaced Repetition

 Just looking at something, again and again, isn’t enough.
 That’s just putting it in.
 To make it effective, you have to pull it out.

 In Make It Stick, the authors refer to this as ‘retrieval’.
 That is, doing self-quizzing so that you are consciously forcing yourself to recall the information and not simply re-reading it.

 Everything you learn in lectures and in textbooks is ultimately going to be turned into a question of some kind.
 If you know you are going to be asked questions, then start asking them yourself.

 This goes back to the golf analogy that I used above.
 If you know that self-testing is the best way to prepare for an exam, then set up notes and textbooks to do self-testing as effectively as possible.

 I cover taking notes, how to study a textbook, and how to prepare for exams in detail in the How To Study section of the website, which, combined with the Shovel App gives you a cohesive step-by-step system for getting A’s in every class, completely free!
 Get started here if you want to learn our full ‘how to study system,’ but here’s a quick version: